LG5706-AaronMcCormick/SatchelTwo/README.md

 ## Software requirements
 - An active Satchel:One account
-- Python 3.8 (Installed to PATH)
+- Python 3.13.5 (Installed to PATH and NOT MS STORE)
-- Windows 7 or higher
+- Windows 10 or higher
-- MacOS X Mavericks 10.9 or higher
+- MacOS High Sierra or higher
 - Linux of some kind

 ## Hardware requirements